nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

     )
 ```

 Note, the library can be also added by mcux_add_configuration, however, it requires the absolute path and does not support file scope or dependency condition.
-Therefore, mcux_add_configuration is preferred.
+Therefore, mcux_add_library is preferred.

 #### mcux_convert_binary